lewesche/LED-Matrix/README.md

 # LED-Matrix

 The LED Matrix is a arduino driven 8x8 array of lights with an integrated microphone that hangs up on the wall.
 I designed the matrix as a fun little test bed for music visualization software, and it came out pretty cool so I thought I'd share.
+It costs about $40 for all the parts that go into one of these.

 ## 3D Printed Hardware